opnsense/docs/source/manual/how-tos/ipsec-s2s-route.rst

 Setup a routed IPSec Tunnel
 ===========================

-Usually most Site-to-Site VPN are policy-based, which means you define a local and a remote network (or group of networks).
+Most Site-to-Site VPNs are policy-based, which means you define a local and a remote network (or group of networks).
 Only traffic matching the defined policy is pushed into the VPN tunnel.
 As the demands for more complex and fault tolerant VPN scenarios growed over the years, most major router vendors implemented a kind of VPN, the route-based IPSec.